Douglas A. Hartwick: Lockheed Martin (India) Pvt. Ltd.

 Hartwick represented Lockheed Martin in India from January 2008 until June 2009 as chief executive of its India subsidiary.
 Lockheed's first major India sale, 6 C-130Js, were signed during Hartwick's tenure.
 Hartwick returned to Washington in July 2009 and assumed an advisory role with the corporation until completing his term in December 2009.

 Board membership

-Hartwick is a board member of the Phoenix Committee for Foreign Relations and co-chairs PCFR's Program Committee since 2017.
-He is a board member of the Legacies of War NGO since September 2017.
+Hartwick was a board member of the Phoenix Committee for Foreign Relations and co-chairs PCFR's Program Committee since 2017.
+He was a board member of the Legacies of War NGO since September 2017.
 He served on The Mountain Institute board from January 2010 until end of 2012.
 He served on the Diplomatic Council of the Global Heritage Foundation until December 2012.
-He also served as a board member of the William and Mary's Thomas Jefferson's program on Public Policy from 2006 until 2012.
+He also served as a board member of the College of William & Mary's Thomas Jefferson program on Public Policy from 2006 until 2012.

+Death

+Douglas Hartwick died in Charlottesville, Virginia on May 22, 2025.